jaclu/tmux-menus/README.md

 ## Recent Changes

-- Fixed bug when disabling caching, due to a Custom Menus check that should not be done when caching is disabled, causing the plugin to crash.
+- Fixed a bug where disabling caching caused the plugin to crash due to an unnecessary Custom Menus check.
-- Explained boolean parameters
-- Ensured all usage of boolean parameters in this README is consistent.
+- Explained boolean parameters and ensured all parameter samples in this README is consistent when it comes to quoting.
 - New feature [Custom menus](docs/CustomMenus.md)
 - Display available keys in an key-hints overlay when selecting an action displaying a tmux choose dialog.<br>